Chase Sapphire Reserve®

 - Frequent flyers who book multiple flights per year and want lounge access

-- Hotel power users earning 10X on Chase Travel hotels for rapid point accumulation
+- Hotel power users earning 8X through Chase Travel or 4X booking direct

 - Premium travelers who value comprehensive insurance and concierge-level perks